In the past 2 years, I traveled across much of the Pacific Coast Highway in the United States, and mainly on the coastal highway (road 1 and 101).

 When most people talk about this particular area, they are referring to the coastal road which is known as highway 101 and highway 1 (they are the same, but labeled differently depending on which state it’s in).

-It starts all the way down in San Diego, California and goes all the way up through and around Washington state.
+If you start at the southern most tip of the Pacific Coast Highway, it starts all the way down in San Diego, California and goes all the way up through and around Washington state.
+This totals to over 1,600 miles of coastal road.

 You can elect to travel this entire road from the bottom up, or vice versa and see tons and tons of nature spots, rest areas and even camp out on many of them.